Radar Sensing and Communication

 Figure: test examples from the city road scenario; For each column, the top-row image is the synchronized camera image for visualization, the second-row image is the corresponding radar RA heatmap, and the bottom-row image is the visualization of the RAMP-CNN model results.

-Radar Vision – High-resolution Radar Imaging
+- Publications: High-resolution Radar Imaging

 A key shortcoming for present-day vehicular radar imaging is poor azimuth resolution (for side-looking operation) due to the form factor limits on antenna size and placement.